Note: This is a simplified, quick version of our project creation docs. For full information, refer to this page:

 Creating a project

-After registration, in the project dashboard, we can create a new project, which consists of 5 short steps.
+After registration, in the project dashboard, we can create a new project, consisting of 4 short steps.

 1. Project details

-First, we provide a meaningful name for our project and select an image annotation type.
+First, we provide a meaningful name for our project and select an image annotation type - this is crucial as tools in Unitlab Annotate adjust according to the image labeling type dynamically.
 Unitlab offers a variety of annotation types—refer to the blog for a detailed overview.
-Additionally, we can add a detailed project description to clarify the goals or context.

 2. Upload data